noaaaaaaa/noaaaaaaa.github.io/how to make a map of microbes/makeamap.md

 ```
 https://www.ncbi.nlm.nih.gov/sra/ + run_number
 ```
 And every run number has an according biosample number.
-If we enter the biosample webpage, luckily, we can see there’s a coordinate at 'the latitude and longitude' column:
+If we enter the biosample webpage, luckily, we can see there’s a coordinate at `the latitude and longitude` column:

 ![test][3]